TIBHannover/sequential-sentence-classification-extended/README.md

 To calculate the Silhouette scores:

-- open the the jupyter notebook 'silhouette_analysis_label_clusters.ipynb'
+- open the the jupyter notebook `silhouette_analysis_label_clusters.ipynb`
 - adapt the paths  (see "# ADAPT:" comments)
 - run the jupyter notebook

+The k-means clustering is available in the file `kmeans_clustering.ipynb`